tanmaygoyal258/tanmaygoyal258.github.io/_pages/home.md

 <li> <b> May'25 </b>: Our paper, <b>Achieving Limited Adaptivity for Multinomial Logistic Bandits</b> has been accepted to RLC 2025. </li>

 <li> <b> Apr '25 </b>: My first paper, <b> Efficient Algorithms for Logistic Slate Contextual Bandits with Bandit Feedback </b> has been accepted to UAI 2025.
-A huge shoutout to my mentor and co-author, Dr. Gaurav, for his constant support and encouragement. </li>
+A huge shoutout to my mentor and co-author, Dr. Gaurav, for his constant support and encouragement! </li>

 <li> <b> Aug '24 </b>: Joined Microsoft Research India as a Research Fellow! </li>